skip-mev/block-sdk/lanes/base/README.md

-# Standard Lane
+# Default Lane

-> The Standard Lane is the most general and least restrictive lane.
-The Standard
+> The Default Lane is the most general and least restrictive lane.
+The Default
 > Lane accepts all transactions that are not accepted by the other lanes, is
 > generally the lowest priority lane, and consumes all blockspace that is not
 > consumed by the other lanes.

 ## 📖 Overview

-Blockspace is valuable, and MEV bots find arbitrage opportunities to capture value.
-The Block SDK provides a fair auction for these opportunities via the x/auction module inside the Block SDK so that protocols are rewarded while ensuring that users are not front-run or sandwiched in the process.

-The Block SDK uses the app-side mempool, PrepareLane / ProcessLane, and CheckTx to create an MEV marketplace inside the protocol.
-It introduces a new message type, called a MsgAuctionBid, that allows the submitter to execute multiple transactions at the top of the block atomically (atomically = directly next to each other).
+The default lane should be used to accept all transactions that are not accepted by the other lanes.

 ## 🏗️ Setup